Don’t Hold Your Breath When Concentrating

 You need to be aware of this habit and undo it.

-Do not Stop Breathing when You Focus Your Attention
+Do not Stop Breathing When You Focus Your Attention

 Now you ask, what should you do?
 How to stop tensing your body when you need to focus your mind?